" Sugar has the ability to attach itself to protein in our body and damage various tissues including the blood vessels."

 While physical exercise increases the insulin sensitivity, sleep deprivation does the opposite.
 People who sleep less than 7 hours a day tend to be more resistant to insulin.
 Adults need between 7 and 8 hour sleep a day.
 If you find it difficult to fall asleep at night, try to relax at least an hour or two before going to bed.
 Avoid eating any big meal within three hours before bed time.
 Being active during the day can improve the quality and quantity of your sleep.
 If you are healthy, avoid taking a nap during the day to help you sleep better at night.

 Sleep deprivation makes your skin look dull and tired.
-To restore skin radiance and reduce the signs of ageing, apply Overnight Skin Perfector to freshly cleansed face and neck every evening underneath moisturiser.
-This all-skin-types complexion repair serum has been formulated with liquorice root extract, blue chamomile essential oil, alpha and beta hydroxy acids to optimise cellular renewal while you are sleeping at night.
+To restore skin radiance and reduce the signs of ageing, apply Antioxidant Youthful Essence to freshly cleansed face and neck every morning and evening as a serum.
+This all-skin-types repair complex has been formulated with vitamin C, B5, E and ferulic acid to optimise cellular renewal while you are sleeping at night.
 It is a beauty sleep in a bottle.
+During the day, Antioxidant Youthful Essence protects the skin against free radicals, pollution and photoageing.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.